 6. Lack of Sleep

-Losing as few as 16 minutes of sleep can throw you off your game the next day.
-Getting to sleep might be as easy as changing your mattress or your pillow, but the bigger culprit may be your routine.
+Getting to sleep might be as easy as changing your mattress or your pillow, but the bigger culprit is your routine.
 Key steps include to help restore cognitive functioning are:

 - Go to bed and get up at the same time every day, including on weekends.